Capital gains tax in the United States: Who pays it

-it also means that the payers are especially able to defer or avoid the tax, as it only comes due if and when the owner sells the asset.
+it also means that the payers are more able to defer or avoid the tax, because it only comes due if and when the owner sells the asset.

-Low-income taxpayers who do not pay capital gains taxes directly may wind up paying them through changed prices as the actual payers pass through the cost of paying the tax.
+Low-income taxpayers who do not pay capital gains taxes directly may pay them through changed prices as the actual payers pass through the cost of paying the tax.
 Another factor complicating the use of capital gains taxes to address income inequality is that capital gains are usually not recurring income.
 A taxpayer may be "high-income" in the single year in which he or she sells an asset or invention.

-Debate on tax rates is often partisan; the Republican Party tends to favor lower rates, whereas the Democratic Party tends to favor higher rates.
+Debate on tax rates is often partisan; the Republican Party tends to favor lower rates on the wealthiest Americans, whereas the Democratic Party tends to favor higher rates on them.

 Existence of the tax

 The existence of the capital gains tax is controversial.
 In 1995, to support the Contract with America legislative program of House Speaker Newt Gingrich, Stephen Moore and John Silvia wrote a study for the Cato Institute.
 In the study, they proposed halving of capital gains taxes, arguing that this move would "substantially raise tax collections and increase tax payments by the rich" and that it would increase economic growth and job creation.
 They wrote that the tax "is so economically inefficient...that the optimal economic policy...would be to abolish the tax entirely."

 More recently, Moore has written that the capital gains tax constitutes double taxation.
 "First, most capital gains come from the sale of financial assets like stock.
 But publicly held companies have to pay corporate income tax....Capital gains is a second tax on that income when the stock is sold."

 Richard Epstein says that the capital-gains tax "slows down the shift in wealth from less to more productive uses" by imposing a cost on the decision to shift assets.
 He favors repeal or a rollover provision to defer the tax on gains that are reinvested.